-The Court has approved settlements with seven defendants, St. John Health, Oakwood Healthcare Corp., Bon Secours Cottage Health Services, Mount Clemens General Hospital, William Beaumont Hospital, Henry Ford Health System, and Trinity Health Corp.
-These settlements have collected over $48 million for Detroit hospital staff nurses.
+The Court previously approved settlements with seven defendants, St. John Health, Oakwood Healthcare Corp., Bon Secours Cottage Health Services, Mount Clemens General Hospital, William Beaumont Hospital, Henry Ford Health System, and Trinity Health Corp.
+These settlements collected over $48 million for Detroit hospital staff nurses.
 In addition, the Oakwood Settlement requires that Oakwood not engage in certain exchanges of information concerning current and prospective nurse compensation.
 All funds from these settlements have been distributed to class members.

 On September 13, 2013, Judge Rosen certified a class of staff nurses who worked at the eight defendant hospitals.
 Judge Rosen affirmed that decision in a subsequent Order issued on March 2, 2014.
 On February 3, 2015, the Sixth Circuit Court of Appeals denied VHS’s motion seeking leave to appeal that Order, and on April 28, 2015, the Sixth Circuit declined to grant an en banc review of that decision, with no Judge calling for a vote.
 Through this Order the Court authorized Ms. Cason-Merenda and Mr. Suhre to represent the claims of Detroit area nurses in this litigation so members of this class can have their claims pursued without the need of any individual action by those nurses.
 A copy of Judge Rosen’s two decisions and the decision of the Court of Appeals are available below.
 A Court-approved Notice of Class Action will be sent to the class describing your rights and these matters in more detail.

-Judge Rosen has also denied three separate Motions for Summary Judgment filed by Defendants as to Plaintiffs’ claim for a violation of the Sherman Act subject to the Rule of Reason while dismissing one aspect of Plaintiffs’ antitrust claim that is subject to per se treatment.
+Judge Rosen also denied three separate Motions for Summary Judgment filed by Defendants as to Plaintiffs’ claim for a violation of the Sherman Act subject to the Rule of Reason while dismissing one aspect of Plaintiffs’ antitrust claim that is subject to per se treatment.
 A copy of that Order, which has been published as 862 F. Supp.
 2d 603, is available below.